pallets/flask/docs/patterns/jquery.rst

 In order to use jQuery, you have to download it first and place it in the static folder of your application and then ensure it's loaded.
-Ideally you have a layout template that is used for all pages where you just have to add a script statement to your `head` to load jQuery:
+Ideally you have a layout template that is used for all pages where you just have to add a script statement to the bottom of your `<body>` to load jQuery:

 .. sourcecode:: html